nrser/tsxt/README.md

     If you're a console-crushing, regex-ripping, string-a-ling-everything,
     byte-stream-loving developer then more power to ya.
 I'm a little jealous actually.
-But it wouldn't surprise me if the TSXT approach doesn't really make much sense to you.
+But it wouldn't surprise me if the Tsxt approach doesn't really make much sense to you.
 And that's fine by me.
 If you still gotta write me a comment/message to that extent, do what you gotta.

-    However, if you're more like me and think much better in shapes and relationships, then take TSXT for a spin.
+    However, if you're more like me and think much better in shapes and relationships, then take Tsxt for a spin.

 I really like what [JSX][] and [React][] brought to the scene.
 They're exactly what I always wanted: write my HTML in code without it feeling like hell.
 It